Assessor (law): Sweden

-In Sweden, a judge who has been a district court clerk for two years, an appeal court clerk for at least one year, a deputy district judge for at least two years and a deputy appeal court judge for one year gets, if he or she is approved, the title assessor.
+In 1614, assessor became the title of the lowest permanent court official, both in the court of appeal and the court chapter.
+In contemporary Sweden, a judge who has been a district court clerk for two years, an appeal court clerk for at least one year, a deputy district judge for at least two years and a deputy appeal court judge for one year gets, if he or she is approved, the title assessor.
 Hovrättsassessor = assessor of the civil and criminal appeal court.
 Kammarrättsassessor = assessor of the administrative appeal court.
 Having the degree of assessor is the most common way of getting a constitutionally protected position as a judge (ordinarie domare), but increasingly advocates, prosecutors and doctors of law are also appointed to these positions.

 Soviet Union

-In the former Soviet Union, a judge presiding at trial is assisted by two "people's assessors" drawn much like jurors from citizens in the community.
-They do not rule on matters of law but can allow or deny objections.
-When the trial is completed the judge and people's assessors decide on a verdict.
+In the former Soviet Union, a judge presiding at trial was assisted by two "people's assessors" drawn much like jurors from citizens in the community.
+They did not rule on matters of law but could allow or deny objections.
+When the trial is completed, the judge and people's assessors decided on a verdict.

 China

-In People's Republic of China, "people's assessors" can form judicial panel together with professional judges to try cases.
+In People's Republic of China, "people's assessors" can form a judicial panel together with professional judges to try cases.
 People's assessors are selected from the residents within the court's jurisdiction.
-Besides a single judge, judicial panels can consists of one judge and two assessors or three judges and four assessors to try cases.
+Besides a single judge, judicial panels can consist of one judge and two assessors or three judges and four assessors to try cases.
 The people's assessors mostly enjoy the same rights as professional judges, but they should only vote on the findings of the fact, not on the matter of law.

 Polish–Lithuanian Commonwealth

-In the Polish–Lithuanian Commonwealth, assessors were also members of the judiciary, sitting on the so-called kanclerz's courts or assessor's courts.
+In the Polish–Lithuanian Commonwealth, assessors were also members of the judiciary, sitting on the so-called chancellor courts or assessor's courts.